yokolet/clementine/README.md

 Clojure and ClojureSript are Copyright (c) Rich Hickey and covered by the Eclipse Public License 1.0 [http://opensource.org/licenses/eclipse-1.0.php](http://opensource.org/licenses/eclipse-1.0.php)

-Google Closure Compiler and Library are covered by Apache License 2.0 license.
+Google Closure Compiler and Library are covered by Apache License 2.0.